Stay safe with a clear windshield

 What to do

 The remedies for fixing streaking/smearing, squeaking and skipping/chattering windshield wiper blades are the same.
 Keep your windshield clean and free of dirt, dust and debris.
 Avoid operating your wipers on a dry windshield.
 If the windshield isn’t wet enough when you run the wiper blades, it can cause skipping that creates squeaky wipers.
-Clean your wiper blades with rubbing alcohol to help eliminate streaks and smears.
+Clean your wiper blades with washer solvent or water to help eliminate streaks and smears.

-If you put Rain-X or a similar product on your windshield, your wipers may squeak or skip/chatter.
+If you put glass treatment on your windshield, your wipers may squeak or skip/chatter.
 If this happens, remove the product from your windshield.
 These treatments can cause an accumulation on your windshield that can result in squeaking wipers.

 Refill blade or wiper blade?